thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 In the current space and coordinate system, \\(u\\) is a vector of certain direction and length.
 The question is, what does \\(u\\) look like in *another space and coordinate system?* In particular, how does \\(u\\) look like from \\(v\\)'s perspective?
 A reasonable answer is just projecting \\(u\\) onto \\(v\\).

-*I can see why.
+*Maybe I am seeing why.
 The projection will be larger when the two is more aligned, and shrinks to zero when the two vectors are not aligned at all (perpendicular).*

 Bingo. **Changing in perspective** is the recurring theme in Linear Algebra.
 Much of Linear Algebra is concerned with studying how a certain object of interest (represented by a point) looks like under different perspectives (different spaces and coordinate systems).